bngrossmann/new-york-crime-analysis/README.md

 The source page used was: https://data.cityofnewyork.us/Public-Safety/NYPD-Complaint-Data-Current-Year-To-Date-/5uac-w243

-A copy of the "NYPD Complaints Incident Level Data Footnotes" was downloaded on 2022-04-13 and was posted here as "NYPD_Complaint_Incident_Level_Data_Footnotes.pdf"
+A copy of the "NYPD Complaints Incident Level Data Footnotes" was downloaded on 2022-04-13 and was posted in this repository as "NYPD_Complaint_Incident_Level_Data_Footnotes.pdf"

 ## Sections within the Notebook